Fair Transit Stop Placement: A Clustering Perspective and Beyond: Expanding Cost Algorithm

 \section{Expanding Cost Algorithm}

 In the previous section, we leveraged connections with centroid clustering to show that \GCT approximates JR within a $2+\sqrt{5}$ factor.
 Our lower bound on approximate JR existence of $\frac{1+\sqrt{3}}{2}$ then leaves an intriguing gap.
 From \Cref{prop:clustering_impossibility} and the ensuing remark, we know that clustering algorithms cannot hope to improve this factor beyond $3$, and furthermore, are not robust to general transit cost functions.
 Given the gap and the shortfalls of the clustering approach, a natural question arises: can we design algorithms that achieve better approximations to JR and are robust to non-zero transit cost functions?
-We answer this question affirmatively by proposing the novel \emph{Expanding Cost Algorithm} (ECA), which fully utilizes the agent (as opposed to endpoint) information to guarantee a $1+\sqrt{2}\approx 2.4$ approximation to JR under arbitrary transit cost functions.
+We answer this question affirmatively by proposing the novel \emph{Expanding Cost Algorithm} (ECA), which fully utilizes the agent (as opposed to endpoint) information to guarantee a $1+\sqrt{2}\approx 2.414$ approximation to JR under arbitrary transit cost functions.

 ECA draws inspiration from the Greedy Capture approach of uniformly growing balls.
 However, instead of growing distance-based radii around individual candidate stops, it grows what we refer to as the \textit{cost radius}, centered on \emph{pairs} of stops.
 Specifically, ECA begins by enumerating all possible pairs of candidate transit stops.
 For each pair $T=\{\tau_1,\tau_2\}$, it uniformly expands a ``cost ball'', that is a set that includes all agents whose total cost when using $T$ is at most $r$.\footnote{We note that what we refer to as cost balls are not in fact balls in the geometric sense.
-To see this, note that an agent can be located infinite distance from each stop in $T$ but still have low cost for $T$ if it is low cost for them to walk.
-We use the ball terminology nevertheless as it lends a natural interpretation to ECA, and especially the algorithm we introduce in \Cref{sec:hybrid}.} The algorithm iteratively ``opens'' these cost balls, and adds the associated stop locations into the solution.
+We use the ball terminology nevertheless as it lends a natural interpretation to ECA, and especially the algorithm we introduce in \Cref{app:hybrid}.} The algorithm iteratively ``opens'' these cost balls, and adds the associated stop locations into the solution.
 Agents are considered active if they are not yet covered by any previously opened ball.
 In each iteration, the algorithm selects and opens any ball that covers at least $\ceil{\frac{2n}{k}}$ active agents.
 We formally describe ECA in \Cref{alg::expanding_cost_algorithm}.